Baserfaz/Slide-unity2D/README.md

 To play:

-1. Download the html and unity files.
+1. Download the html and unity files inside the builds folder.
 2. Put them in to same directory.
 3. Open the html file with browser.
 4. Play!